How Are Georgia’s Auto Lease Laws Changing?

 Milton Martin Toyota strives to keep you aware of anything affecting your ability to buy or lease a new vehicle, making the buying process as easy as possible.

-Upon signature by Governor Deal, effective January 1, 2018, TAVT on leased vehicles will be calculated based on the total of lease payments, rather than the full value of the vehicle.
+As of January 1, 2018, TAVT on leased vehicles will be calculated based on the total of lease payments, rather than the full value of the vehicle.

 What does HB 340 Mean for You?